This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 A Gentle Reminder

 When I struggle with wanting more, God gently reminds me to be content in this cozy little house.
 He reminds me of the warmth, the laughter, the comfort, and the love.
-We brought all seven of our babies home to this house, and right now, I want to enjoy those memories right.here.
+We brought all eight of our babies home to this house, and right now, I want to enjoy those memories right.here.

 What about you?
 Where are you in your journey?